The 5 top principles I've learned conducting User Experience Design at my own startup.

 It took me some time (and many painful mistakes made) to relinquish the "head in the clouds" thinking that I was conditioned with as an architect and truly internalize this value—and more still, to understand the design patterns that are commonly used.
 What does it mean to cherish the user?
 It means to:

 Match the right patterns to the right tasks, keep things consistent, and remove unnecessary steps and distractions.
-In this sense, UX can be highly objective: it either works better, or it doesn't.
+In this sense, UX can be highly objective: it either works better or it doesn't (and in the majority of scenarios, the "usual" works better).

 An inventory product for a person in the field is different than one for a person in the office.
 How does the design fit into a broader context, to make a life experience better, as opposed to only what's found in the UI?